FrankM77/docker-fail2ban/README.md

 Solution: Setup API to modify Cloudflare Firewall Tools reference: https://guides.wp-bullet.com/integrate-fail2ban-cloudflare-api-v4-guide/

+Step 1:
-Add cloudflare configuration file in action.d/cloudflare-apiv4.conf Add cloudflare config action in jail.d/'your_container'.local.
+Add cloudflare configuration file in action.d/cloudflare-apiv4.conf You can find a copy of my working file above in the master branch.

+Add cloudflare config action in jail.d/'your_container'.local.
 Name the action cloudflare-apiv4 (do not include the .conf file extension)
 (example) action = iptables-allports[name='your_container', chain=DOCKER-USER]
                               cloudflare-apiv4